 Landlocked in Central Europe, Serbia does not offer the breathtaking landscapes of some of its neighbours.
-Nevertheless, it does share with them several considerable mountain ranges, such as the Dinarc Alps, the Rhodope mountains, the Carpathians, and the Balkan range.
-In the north of Serbia is the Panonian Basin, relatively flat with some interesting wetlands.
+Nevertheless, it does share with them several considerable mountain ranges, such as the Dinaric Alps, the Rhodope mountains, the Carpathians, and the Balkan range.
+In the north of Serbia is the Panonian Basin, Vojvodina, relatively flat with some interesting wetlands.
 The southern part of the country is the most mountainous.
 Remote valleys and dense forests abound, hiding Orthodox monasteries and isolated villages.
 Villages and fields are interspersed with large forested areas.
 Bear, Lynx and Wolf are common in the remote parts.
 The higher open parts of the mountains are used as summer pasture.

 Rural life in Serbia – traditional, small plots, mixed - may be one of the reasons you want to visit this country.
 In the West of Europe, this life is gone, but in a country like Serbia, it is common.
 People are welcoming and will help you.
 Although most of the inhabitants, some 85%, are ethnic Serbs, you will find many other mixed ethnic communities, eager to get into contact with you.

 Serbia has five National Parks, and more than thirty nature reserves and protected landscapes, many of which have marked hiking trails, hotels and mountain huts.
 The majority are day hikes, but you can combine them into multi-day hikes.
 The quality of the markings may vary from one place to another.
 The system used is a red circle / white spot, painted on trees and rocks.
 Maps are not easy to find, but do exist.
 Best chances are in the hotels and tourist centres in the national parks.